alabiibrahim/Plant-Co.-Global-Performance/README.md

 ### Executive Summary

-• **Challenge:** Plant Co. was seeing a dip in YTD profits but couldn't identify which product category was the culprit.
+• **Business Challenge:** Plant Co. was seeing a dip in YTD profits but couldn't identify which product category was the culprit.

 • **Action:** I built a dynamic dashboard connecting 4 disparate datasets to track real-time performance.